Jordanio49/Employee-Tracker/README.md

   [Demonstration Video](https://drive.google.com/file/d/17cZKXb35TNhtWbVhWKAZ3-3L2jGALVB5/view)

   ## Installation Instructions
   To install clone the repository and open in vs code.
 This application requires node.js, inquirer, mysql2, console.table, and dotenv to be installed prior to use.
+Next you will open the mysql terminal and source the schema.sql and seeds.sql in that order.
+After that you are good to go.
+Just type npm start to begin.

   ## Usage Information
   Employee Tracker can be used to keep track of, add new, and update current employees within a company.